-The general rule of thumb is to use a gram of decarbed cannabis for every ounce of oil.
+The general rule of thumb is to use a gram of decarbed hemp for every ounce of oil.
 Use more if you use trim or popcorn, less if you use premium flower or kief.
 It’s better to make a large batch instead of several smaller ones.
 This way you can sample and calibrate a small amount and scale your recipes up or down accordingly.

 How much should you eat?
 Start with a small amount first and adjust the serving size up or down as needed.
 It may take as long as an hour or more to feel the full effect so be patient.